nla-group/snn/exp/README.md

-Guide to reproduce all paper experiments
+Guide to reproduce all experiments
 ---------------------

-Below we explain how to reproduce each experiment in the paper "Fast and exact fixed-radius neighbor search based on sorting" (X. Chen and S. Güttel, 2023).
+Below we explain how to reproduce each experiment in the SNN paper "Fast and exact fixed-radius neighbor search based on sorting" (X. Chen and S. Güttel, 2023).

 Dependencies
 ---------

+* SNN - `pip install snnpy`
 * scikit-learn - `pip install -U scikit-learn`: required in all experiments in the paper whenever we compare against other nearest neighbor search algorithms
+* GriSPy - `pip install grispy`: for the comparison in Section 6.2
-* [classixclustering](https://github.com/nla-group/classix) - `pip install classixclustering`: only required for the experiment of section 5.3 for loading the real-world clustering datasets
+* [classixclustering](https://github.com/nla-group/classix) - `pip install classixclustering`: only required for the experiment of section 6.3 to load the real-world clustering datasets

 Experiments
 -------------